DrPeterSchneider/disaster_response_piplines/README.md

     - process_data.py : ETL-pipeline for cleaning, merging and storing the data from CSV-files
     - DisasterResponse.db : database with cleaned data from the CSV-files
     - train_classifier.py : MLP-pipeline which tokenizes the text messages and builds a model after a crossvalidated grid search.
-The model is evaluated und saved in pickle-file.
+The model is evaluated und saved in a pickle-file.
 	- finanlized_model.pkl : the model from the MLP-pipeline is saved here
 	- run.py : file to build and run the webapp with flask and plotly
+    - master.html: webapp design for the webapp
     - go.html : webapp design especially for the message query
-    - master.html: webapp design for the webapp

 ### Instructions: